GTR-CoT: Graph Traversal as Visual Chain of Thought for Molecular Structure Recognition: Experiments

-Closed-source general-purpose VLMs like GPT-4o\cite{hello_gpt-4o_2024} and Qwen\cite{qwen25vl}, despite excelling in general vision-language tasks\cite{qwen25vl}, performed poorly on \textbf{MolRec-Bench}, indicating that OCSR hasn't been a focus in their development.
-Chemical-domain VLMs address the limitations of general-purpose VLMs.
-However, as discussed, existing chemical-domain VLMs using image-captioning approaches lack the flexibility of graph-based methods and often underperform on SMILES metrics compared to earlier specialist models.
+For the printed OCSR task, we compared baseline models from Section~\ref{sec:baseline} with \textbf{GTR-VL}, as shown in Table \ref{tab:performance_pr}.
+For \textbf{MolRec-USPTO} and \textbf{MolRec-Abb}, \textbf{GTR-VL-Stage1} achieved the highest performance in all 3 metrics.
+On \textbf{MolRec-Abb}, it surpassed the second-best model by 9 percentage points in all 3 metrics, highlighting its strength in handling molecular images with abbreviations.
+Closed-source general-purpose VLMs like GPT-4o (\cite{hello_gpt-4o_2024}) and Qwen (\cite{qwen25vl}), despite excelling in general vision-language tasks, performed poorly on \textbf{MolRec-Bench}, indicating that OCSR hasn't been a focus in their development.
+Existing chemical-domain VLMs using image-captioning approaches lack the flexibility of graph-based methods and often underperform on \texttt{SMILES} metrics compared to earlier specialist models.
 This underscores the effectiveness of the approach we present.
-All of our used Prompts are listed in Appendix \ref{app_all_prompts}.
+Although the performance declined after the second stage of GRPO training (which expanded the model's recognition capabilities to hand-drawn data), it still maintained a lead over existing methods.
+All of our used Prompts are listed in Appendix E.